Skip to content

 However, there is still one probiotic in particular, Saccharomyces boulardii, that is lacking in clinical research in pregnant women.
 This unique probiotic strain has shown many positive health benefits, including reducing diarrhoea, exerting anti-inflammatory effects and inhibiting the growth of harmful bugs; but due to a lack of testing in this one vulnerable subset of the population, pregnant women should exercise caution when considering this probiotic.
 Some researchers have therefore suggested not to use it at all, or to check with a doctor before using it.

 Healthcare practitioners can find out more about Saccharomyces boulardii on the Probiotics Database.

-With the exception of Saccharomyces boulardii, probiotics are confirmed to be safe for use in pregnancy.
-However, expectant mums who are considered more 'at risk’, or those with a health condition (especially one related to the immune system) should always check with their GP before taking any supplement, including probiotics.
+With the exception of Saccharomyces boulardii, probiotics are confirmed to be safe for use during pregnancy; however, expectant mums who are considered more 'at risk’, or those with a health condition (especially one related to the immune system) should always check with their GP before taking any supplement, including probiotics.

-If you are generally well and healthy and would like to take a probiotic, always check with the manufacturer’s guidelines, and ensure the probiotic strains are suitable in pregnancy.
+If you are generally well and healthy and would like to take a probiotic, always check with the manufacturer’s guidelines, especially if it is not a probiotic designed for use during pregnancy, and ensure the probiotic strains are suitable.
 If in doubt, give the brand a call.